 - A 100-g serving of Chinese cabbage contains 1.5 g of protein and 13 calories.

 - Protein accounts for 46% of its calories.

 Chinese cabbage is a rich source of vitamins A, C, and K. It is also a good source of folate and a decent source of calcium and potassium.

-A number of cell studies have shown that Chinese cabbage is rich in compounds with antioxidant activity.
-Its outer leaves appear to contain the most antioxidants.
-It may also have anti-inflammatory properties (
+Several cell studies have shown that Chinese cabbage is rich in compounds with antioxidant activity.
+Its outer leaves appear to

-People use Chinese cabbage in many Asian recipes, such as stir-fries, kimchi, soups, and spring rolls.
+People use Chinese cabbage in many Asian dishes, such as stir-fries, kimchi, soups, and spring rolls.

-Asparagus is a very popular vegetable with a high nutrient content.
+Asparagus is a very popular vegetable with high nutrient content.

 - One cup (134 g) of asparagus contains 3 g of protein.